cmsc22000-project-2018/support-tools/README.md

 $ print <trie index>
 Running this command alone will print every node in the trie.

-By addending "all [prefix]" to the above command, only the nodes flowing down from the entered prefix will be printed.
+By appending "all [prefix]" to the above command, only the nodes flowing down from the entered prefix will be printed.

-By addending "only-words" to the basic print command, only the nodes of the trie marked as words will be printed.
+By appending "only-words" to the basic print command, only the nodes of the trie marked as words will be printed.
 Additionally, a command in the form of:
 $ print <trie index> only-words [prefix]
 Will print only the nodes flowing down from the entered prefix that are also words.

-By addending "only-leaves" to the basic print command, only the leaves of the given trie will be printed.
+By appending "only-leaves" to the basic print command, only the leaves of the given trie will be printed.
 Additionally, a command in the form of:
 $ print <trie index> only-leaves [prefix]
 Will print only the leaves flowing down from the entered prefix.